 Your success as a leader will inevitably be judged by your team’s results.
 And those results can typically be viewed as a reflection of your relationships with the people in your team delivering those results.

-However, one of the great paradoxes of leadership is that the most effective way to building better working relationships lies in forging those close working ties without your team even realizing you are doing it.
+However, one of the great paradoxes of leadership is that the most effective way to build better working relationships lies in forging those close working ties without your team even realizing you are doing it.

 7 Ways To Build Better Working Relationships To Ensure Outstanding Team Performance

 This mode of communicating confers several benefits.
 Firstly, it signals your personal and professional interest in your team.
 Adopting a questioning, coaching model of leadership also gives your team members permission to be solution-focused.
-This in turn, empowers those individuals.
+This, in turn, empowers those individuals.

 A team culture that asks questions may also be more prepared to ‘try’ and thus risk failure more often.
 A leader, who inspires others to take risks and be comfortable with ‘failure’, while at the same time supporting them, inspires tremendous loyalty.